How did the baggage handling system develop and which systems are used in airports today?

 By BEUMER Group

-Development of the baggage handling system in the airport
+The evolution of the baggage handling system in the airport

 It’s hard to imagine, but in the early days of aviation travel, passengers dropped off and received their luggage on the runway themselves.